e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  **supervisor seam** (§17.2): compensator gain ports plus scheduler components (~7 for the C172X), the same-tick reset respelling of every mode-transition latch, and the gear's level-triggered reset converted to an edge event; the **derivative spellings the layout image implies** for constrained Tier-1 state types (§9.1: a `RQuat` state field's `f` return is the 4-wide real block — today's `Attitude.dt` already delivers it — and a `Ranged` state field's is a bare rate, so no derivative may be spelled `Ranged`; the pass that rewrites `Ranged` for the walk rule covers this half too); the **exported-name surface**, decided deliberately rather than by accident: `state`, `output`, `condition`, `fragment`, `at`, `capture` and the `merge` overload (§16.2) are generic names sharing a namespace with FlightPhysics domain code, and `merge` in particular is a piracy surface whose mixed-argument methods must stay error methods — whether the selector family and the condition algebra ship behind a submodule is the packaging question; and the **§14.7 executor compile-cost re-measurement** on the real vehicle skeleton — early, before the executor's shape hardens.
+  **supervisor seam** (§17.2): compensator gain ports plus scheduler components (~7 for the C172X), the same-tick reset respelling of every mode-transition latch, and the gear's level-triggered reset converted to an edge event; the **state-declaration conversion to §9.1's closed vocabulary** (each `RQuat` state field becomes its `SVector{4}` backing with the explicit `normalization = false` cast at its use sites — today's `Attitude.dt` already delivers the 4-wide rate — and each `Ranged` state field a plain scalar, its clamp respelled as dynamics or projection, never construction); the **exported-name surface**, decided deliberately rather than by accident: `condition`, `fragment`, `at`, `capture` and the `merge` overload (§16.2) are generic names sharing a namespace with FlightPhysics domain code, and `merge` in particular is a piracy surface whose mixed-argument methods must stay error methods — the selector family's `get_` prefix (§16.4) already settles this for the readers, and whether the condition algebra ships behind a submodule is the packaging question; and the **§14.7 executor compile-cost re-measurement** on the real vehicle skeleton — early, before the executor's shape hardens.
   Residuals: the `q_sf` home (§17.4 — aircraft design,